ClaudiuCeia/feature-bouncer/README.md

 `NOTE: This is a very early development version, use at your own risk.
 Contributions welcome.`

-## Why

-I was looking for a feature gating solution for one of my projects and couldn't find anything that really satisfies my needs.

-- [ ] TypeScript types
-- [ ] Ability to add my own, computed checks, dependent on context (such as user data)
-- [ ] Active repository (many options out there seem abandoned)
-- [ ] Optimized for Express

-That being said, this is also an excuse for me to learn more about building Node packages.
+## Probably not the package you're looking for

 If you want a mature solution, these two stood out for me while researching:

 - **[Unleash](https://github.com/unleash/unleash)** - A mature, enterprise ready, feature toggles service.
 Comes with a great UI and all the features you could hope for.
 - **[React Feature Toggles](https://github.com/paralleldrive/react-feature-toggles)** - A great client-side solution, built for React.